 Critical Mass rides used to take place in most capital cities in Australia and often involve many hundreds of cyclists who highlight cycling as sustainable transport, educate car drivers about cyclist safety and create a political space for urban cyclists.

 Critical Mass involves riding in a mass along often pre-determined routes, leafleting cars, ‘corking’ (temporarily blockading) motorised vehicles at intersections for safety and riding through red lights in order for the mass to stay together.
 The edict of ‘safety in numbers’ is maintained by keeping the mass together and creating a car-free zone as the ride moves along.

 Despite the Mass’s claim that ‘We don’t block traffic, we are traffic’; offences such as disobeying a traffic light are possible.
-However, charges such as this have not been applied over nine years.
+However, people were rarely fined or charged.